Blog

 Where did the idea of coworking recording studios come from?

-The old way of recording
+The old way vs. the new way of recording

-• Very high-end and expensive
+• Overly complex and expensive

-• Catered solely toward professional musical artists
+• Geared toward professional musical artists

 • Available only in major cities or art hubs